Lvdl1999/ProgrammeerProject/PROCESS.md

 Lot's of improvement.
 RecipeActivity is almost done and shows the clicked recipe with it's details.
 It took some time because it was the first time I used data from a request but not using it in an Adapter.
 But it works!
 Also it's possible to click a button that redirects the user to the source_url with the complete recipe.
 Used the splitting method from http to https again because I haven't found another solution for it and the TA accepted it like this.

+### Day 12
+At first I had a really good start.
+Then I realized I had to make something to make sure the RecipeActivity could recognize whether the user clicked on an UserRecipe or API recipe.
+I started off quite enthousiasmic but then I messed up and didn't get it back as it was.
+So I had to go back to my last commit, which was were I left off yesterday.
+So I created a Recipe tag so it knows to do the right request.
+Also I created a GetRequest for the user recipes.
+This is not done yet.
+The tag does work for API recipes already.
+Also have worked on the next and previous button in the ResultsActivity but not done yet.